temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

     * US National Atlas Equal Area (Hint: This is a Continental projection)
     * WGS 1984 World Mercator

-**To turn in:** Submit your measurements of the area of Philadelphia in Acres for reach of the four CRSes.
+**To turn in:** Submit your measurements of the area of Philadelphia in Acres for each of the four CRSes.
 Write a few sentences describing the purpose and use of each CRS.
 Assuming that SP Pennsylvania South measurement represents the true value, explain why each other measurement is close or far from this value.
 You may refer to the textbook or to Google searches, but make sure that your submission is entirely your own words.

 ## Reprojecting Geospatial Data